siwS/rails-console-access-check/README.md

 (WIP)

 This gem operates as a wrapper around ActiveRecord queries.
-It checks if the running user has the permissions to execute this query.
+It checks if the running user has the permissions to execute the query.
-If the user is not in the list of allowed users, it throws a PermissionsError
+If the user is not in the list of allowed users, it throws a PermissionsError.

 ## Installation